sqli/rn-mobile-factory-boilerplate/template/README.md

 ## Basic configuration

 There are a few things you have to change to make this template specific to your project :
-- Do a search and replace on all `com.sqli.boilerplate` to `com.company.appname` specific to your project (bundleId)
+- Do a search and replace on all `com.sqli.appname` to `com.company.appname` specific to your project (bundleId)
-- Do a search and replace on all `boilerplate` to `appname` specific to your project.

 ## Firebase configuration